decredcommunity/outreach/pr-materials-march-2020.md

 - Decred launched on February 8, 2016
 - Decred has been hard forked multiple times, but always at the direction of the community, which has never been split
-- A top cryptocurrency by market cap - $212.49M (top 35)
+- A top cryptocurrency by market cap - $212.49M (top 35) as of Mar 2020
-- Link to current stats: key stats exist here.
+- Link to current stats: key stats exist here { TODO: which stats? insert link }.
-- Ten percent of each block reward goes to the treasury, which means that Decred is completely self-funded.
-Currently there's around $21 million in the treasury.
+- Ten percent of each block reward goes to the Treasury, which means that Decred is completely self-funded.
+There's around $12 million in the Treasury as of Mar 2020, based on $18.6 per DCR.
+Current amount is shown [here](https://dcrdata.decred.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx).
 - In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
-Apples for apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.
+Apples to apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.
 - Decred is a completely decentralized organization that operates remotely by 80+ people from 35 different countries across five continents.
 - Politeia average voter turnout is 32%, average participation for consensus rule changes is greater than 50%.
-- Decred Privacy has made shuffled 16% of the current supply of coins.
+- Decred Privacy is mixing 20% of the circulating coin supply, as of Mar 2020.
+See [here](https://alpha.dcrdata.org/charts?chart=coin-supply&bin=false&axis=time&visibility=true%2Ctrue%2Ctrue) for current numbers.
-- Most of the other blockchain voter participation stats are 1-3%, sometimes less.
+- Most of the other blockchain projects have voter participation around 1-3%, sometimes less.
 - Privacy: 100% of Monero is private (default).
-Last I checked 3% of zcash is private.
+Last I checked 3% of Zcash is private.

 ### Decred Firsts: Actions Speak Louder than Words